chFleschutz/aegix-gltf/README.md

 </div>
 <br>

 Aegix GLTF is a compact library for loading and parsing GLTF 2.0 files in C++.
 It focuses on direct data mapping, translating all elements of a GLTF file into C++ structs that mirror the GLTF specification.
-The library utilizes the [nlohmann/json](https://github.com/nlohmann/json) library for efficient JSON parsing.
+The library uses the [nlohmann/json](https://github.com/nlohmann/json) library for JSON parsing.

 For more details about the GLTF format and its capabilities, refer to the [GLTF 2.0 Specification](https://registry.khronos.org/glTF/specs/2.0/glTF-2.0.html).